Alona Kononenko-Szoszkiewicz, PhD

 Adam Mickiewicz University, Poznan | alokon1@amu.edu.pl

-🎓 I’m a computational linguist focused on phonetics and phonology.
+🎓 I’m a linguist focused on phonetics and phonology and an AI-enthusiast.
 By applying data-driven and computational methods I study rules and patterns governing permissible combinations of sounds in a particular language.

 🔬 My research relies on corpus linguistics and natural language processing (Python) to study phonological systems of different languages and early child language acquisition.
 I also conduct bibliometric research using Scopus to analyze scholarly trends and evaluate academic impact.